Rozália Ökrész: Local politics (2004–16)

-Parliamentarian (2020–present)
+Parliamentarian (2020–24)

 Ökrész appeared in the sixteenth position on the VMSZ's list in the 2014 Serbian parliamentary election.
 The list won six seats, and she was not elected.

 The VMSZ led a successful drive to increase its voter turnout in the 2020 parliamentary election and won a record nine seats. Ökrész, who appeared in the tenth position on the party's list, was not immediately elected but received a mandate on 1 December 2020 as the replacement for Annamária Vicsek, who had been appointed to a secretary of state position.
-In her first term, Ökrész was a member of the culture and information committee and the committee on the rights of the child; a deputy member of the committee on finance, state budget, and control of public spending; a deputy member of the committee on labour, social issues, social inclusion, and poverty reduction; and a member of the parliamentary friendship groups with Finland and Portugal.
+In her first parliamentary term, Ökrész was a member of the culture and information committee and the committee on the rights of the child, a deputy member of the finance committee and the labour committee, and a member of the parliamentary friendship groups with Finland and Portugal.

 She was promoted to the fifth position on the VMSZ's list in the 2022 parliamentary election and was re-elected when the list won five mandates.
-She is now a member of the culture and information committee and the finance committee; a deputy member of the labour committee, the European integration committee, and the committee on the rights of the child; a member of the subcommittee for the consideration of reports on audits conducted by the state audit institution; a substitute member of Serbia's delegation to the parliamentary dimension of the Central European Initiative; and a member of the parliamentary friendship groups with Croatia, France, and Slovakia.
+She served afterward as a member of the culture and information committee and the finance committee; a deputy member of the labour committee, the European integration committee, and the committee on the rights of the child; a member of the subcommittee for the consideration of reports on audits conducted by the state audit institution; a substitute member of Serbia's delegation to the parliamentary dimension of the Central European Initiative; and a member of the parliamentary friendship groups with Croatia, France, and Slovakia.
+Throughout Ökrész's time in the national assembly, the VMSZ supported Serbia's coalition government led by the Serbian Progressive Party (SNS).

+Ökrész received the eighteenth position on the VMSZ's list in the 2023 Serbian parliamentary election.
+Re-election from this position was not a realistic prospect, and she was not elected when the list won six seats.
+Her term ended when the new assembly convened in February 2024.